 LOW CARB: Serve with cauliflower "rice" - pulse-chop cauliflower in a food processor until broken into rice-sized pieces.
 Toss in a dry frying pan with a pinch of salt, adding spices like turmeric and cumin seeds if you'd like.

 PLEASE NOTE: This product contains raw fish and should be fully cooked before consumption.
-While every effort has been made to ensure that the fish is bone and scale free, please be aware that some may remain.
-Whole red chillies and pandanus leaf may be discarded.
+While every effort has been made to ensure that the fish is bone and

-To cook: the fish in this dish is raw so the curry must be fully defrosted before it is cooked so that it cooks through at the same rate.
+TO COOK: the fish in this dish is raw so the curry must be fully defrosted before it is cooked so that it cooks through at the same rate.
 For best results, heat the curry in a saucepan, stirring occasionally, until the sauce is piping hot and the fish opaque and just cooked.
 Cooking in a microwave oven can give uneven results.